 STC Committees are formed to address specific issues that are important to members of the Society.
 If you are interested in volunteering on a committee let us know by using the response form on the committee's page.

 Community Affairs Committee (CAC)

-Intercom (Editorial Advisory Panel)
+Intercom (Editorial Advisory Committee)

-Ensure the STC annual election is conducted in a secure and ethical manner, on schedule, and with appropriate candidates.
+The Nominating Committee ensures the STC annual election is conducted in a secure and ethical manner, on schedule, and with appropriate candidates.

 The Scholarship Committee recommends to the Board policies and procedures for awarding Society-level scholarships and grants, provides oversight and recommendations for geographic community scholarships and grants, reviews applications for scholarships and grants, and recommends recipients to the Board.

 Sigma Tau Chi and Alpha Sigma Honor Societies

 The student honorary societies Sigma Tau Chi (STX) and Alpha Sigma (AS) recognize student members of the Society who have distinguished themselves as students and have demonstrated promise of future contributions to the Society and the profession.